Umuzi-org/tech-department/content/projects/kotlin/project-8/loading-displaying-images/_index.md

 Although Glide has loaded the image, there's nothing to see yet.
 The next step is to update the layout and the fragments with an ImageView to display the image.

 - Open res/layout/gridview_item.xml.
-This is the layout resource file you'll use for each item in the RecyclerView later in the codelab.
+This is the layout resource file you'll use for each item in the RecyclerView later in the projects.
 You use it temporarily here to show just the single image.

 - Above the <ImageView> element, add a <data> element for the data binding, and bind to the OverviewViewModel class: